drewbelf/markdown-cv/index.md

 “Basic Human Communities: An Alternative to Zoom Worship in the Era of COVID.”
 Graduate Student Conference on Pandemic & Religion.
 The Boisi Center for Religion and American Public Life.
 Boston College (online due to COVID-19).
 February 27.
 (Coauthored with Laurel Marshall Potter, Kelly Kossar, and Elli Pripas.)

 `2020`
-“Who Is iste homo Jesus?
+“Who Is *iste homo* Jesus?
 A Halensian Contribution.”
 Christ among the Disciplines.
 Online interdisciplinary conference.
 December 11–13.

 “History in Crisis?
 How Augustine Reads John’s Apocalypse.”
 Patristic, Medieval, and Renaissance Conference.
 Villanova University (online due to COVID-19).
 October 16–18.

-“Christum esse confitemur, ergo Christus est unum: the Early Franciscans and Thomas Aquinas on the Logical and Ontological Unity of Christ.”
+“*Christum esse confitemur, ergo Christus est unum*: the Early Franciscans and Thomas Aquinas on the Logical and Ontological Unity of Christ.”
 Thomas Aquinas and the Crisis of Christology.
 Ave Maria University.
 February 6–8.

 `2019`
 Response to John R. Kern, “Re-membering the Mystical Body: The Expansion of the Gratia Gratis Data in 13th Century Mendicant Theology.”
 Historical Theology Colloquium.
 Boston College.
 September 25.

-“cibus proportionalis debet esse cibabili: Alexander of Hales on the Food-Proportionality of the Eucharist.”
+“*cibus proportionalis debet esse cibabili*: Alexander of Hales on the Food-Proportionality of the Eucharist.”
 Quidam enim dicunt: Mendicant Theologies before Aquinas and Bonaventure.
 St. Bonaventure University.
 July 15–18.

-“Homo assumptus in the Halensian School?”
+“*Homo assumptus* in the Halensian School?”
 Historical Theology Colloquium.
 Boston College.
 May 15.

 `2018`
 “On the Fittingness of Filial Incarnation in Two Summae.”
 The Theology of Thomas Aquinas: Sources, Insights, and Influences.
 Mundelein Seminary.
 October 3.

-“Exemplarity and Trinitarian Vestiges in Alexander of Hales’ Glossa Sententiarum.”
+“Exemplarity and Trinitarian Vestiges in Alexander of Hales’ *Glossa Sententiarum*.”
 Alexander of Hales and Early Franciscan Masters.
 Colegio S. Isidoro, Roma.
 June 9–10.

-“elegit suspendium anima mea et mortem ossa: Job 7:15 in Victorine–Franciscan Mystical Ascents of the Soul.”
+“*elegit suspendium anima mea et mortem ossa*: Job 7:15 in Victorine–Franciscan Mystical Ascents of the Soul.”
 BC STM Conference on Job in the Middle Ages.
 Boston College School of Theology and Ministry.
 April 27.

 “A Significant Sacrament: St. Bonaventure and Henri de Lubac on the Eucharist.”
 Historical Theology Colloquium.
 Boston College.
 January 16.